LibraryCarpentry/lc-data-intro/_episodes/07-quiz.md

 questions:
 - How do you find and match strings with regular expressions?
 objectives:
-- Test knowledge of use of regular expressions
+- Test knowledge of use of regular expressions.
 keypoints:
 - Regular expressions answers
 ---